a8ksh4/gpio-keyboard/README.md

 '''PINS''' list - ordered list of gpio pin numbers corresponding with the order of keys you want to use in your LAYERS
 TODO: Add support for "ROWS", "COLS", and DIODE_DIRECTION=ROWS2COLS/COLS2ROWS for matrix scanning.

 '''ENCODER''' list - the two encoder pins.
 Common is assumed to be connnected to ground, so the encoder pins will be set pull-high and active-low.
+Rotary encoders are treated like keys!
+Put the encoder pins in your keymap and put thes same pins in the ENCODER list in the keymap file.
+Then assign actions to eack "direction" like other keys.
+You can have the encoder behave differently in each layer.
+Only on encoder is currently supported, but it would be simple to support multiple encoders if requested.

 '''LAYERS''' list of lists - A list of key maps that are switched between using layer changes.
 Special keys can be used here.
 For example:
     (1, 'c') - this says if held, change layers to layer 1, and if tapped, generate the character 'c'.
 Note that the 'c' can be a part of chords defined below.
 So the one key can do layer chanegs when held, directly generate a keypress, or be part of a chord.